smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/servicesnetworkcommunication.rst

 The Mail Sender Service needs to be configured properly if it going to be able to send mail.
-Configurations for the mail service should be placed in the ``config/interactivespaces`` directory.
+Configurations for the mail service should be placed in the ``config/smartspaces`` directory.
 These configurations are usually placed in a file called ``mail.conf``.

 The mail sender service needs to know an SMTP server that it can use to transport the mail to its destination.
-The SMTP server host is set with the ``interactivespaces.service.mail.sender.smtp.host`` configuration property.
-The port of the SMTP server is set with the ``interactivespaces.service.mail.sender.smtp.port`` configuration property.
+The SMTP server host is set with the ``smartspaces.service.mail.sender.smtp.host`` configuration property.
+The port of the SMTP server is set with the ``smartspaces.service.mail.sender.smtp.port`` configuration property.

 An example would be

 ::

-  interactivespaces.service.mail.sender.smtp.host=172.22.58.11
+  smartspaces.service.mail.sender.smtp.host=172.22.58.11
-  interactivespaces.service.mail.sender.smtp.port=25
+  smartspaces.service.mail.sender.smtp.port=25

 Receiving Email